ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ---

 copyright:
-  years: 2019, 2023
+  years: 2023

-lastupdated: "2023-06-05"
+lastupdated: "2023-03-28"

-keywords: volume snapshot, clone, restore, api, flashcopy
+keywords: cloning and restoring snapshots, power virtual server as a service, private cloud, terminology, video, how-to

 subcollection: power-iaas

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:preview: .preview}
-{:external: target="_blank" .external}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Snapshots, cloning, and restoring
-{: #volume-snapshot-clone}
+{: #snapshots-cloning}

-{{site.data.keyword.powerSysShort}} provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
-Using IBM's *FlashCopy* feature, the {{site.data.keyword.powerSys_notm}} APIs lets you create delta snapshots, volume clones, and restore your disks.
+{{site.data.keyword.powerSysFull}} provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
+Using IBM's *FlashCopy* feature, {{site.data.keyword.powerSysShort}} APIs lets you create delta snapshots, volume clones, and restore your disks.

 **APIs to create snapshot and clone**
 - [Create a new volumes clone request and initiates the Prepare action](/apidocs/power-cloud#pcloud-v2-volumesclone-post)